 - purchase a new 3.6 Pentastar timing chain kit and water pump set

 We’ve established that the early 2012 engines had a factory production flaw which was rectified later that year.
-We know the plastic bits causes issues with the cooling system when it fails.
+We know the plastic bits cause issues with the cooling system when it fails.
 The rocker problem is well known and common on the Pentastar.
-A good aluminum aftermarket oil cooler would be a fantastic upgrade which will drastically improve reliability.
+A good aluminum aftermarket oil cooler would be a fantastic upgrade that will drastically improve reliability.
 The radiators will eventually leak, so keep your eye on it and replace it with a decent aftermarket one if possible.